Lalisa (song)

-"Lalisa" (stylized in all caps) is the debut solo single by Thai rapper and singer Lisa, a member of South Korean girl group Blackpink.
-It was released by YG Entertainment on September 10, 2021 as the lead single from her debut single album of the same name.
-Written and produced by long-time YG collaborator Teddy Park, along with Bekuh Boom and 24, "Lalisa" is characterized as a dynamic hip hop track taking influence from Thai culture.
+"Lalisa" is the debut solo single by Thai rapper and singer Lisa from her debut single album of the same name (2021).
+It was released through YG Entertainment and Interscope Records on September 10, 2021, as the lead single from the album.
+Written and produced by long-time collaborator Teddy, along with Bekuh Boom and 24, "Lalisa" was described as a hip-hop track containing influences from Thai culture.

-Commercially, "Lalisa" entered the US Billboard Hot 100 at number 84 and peaked at number two on the Billboard Global 200, becoming Lisa's first top-ten hit on the chart.
-An accompanying music video was simultaneously uploaded to Blackpink's YouTube channel with the single's release; the video received 73.6 million views within 24 hours, becoming the most-viewed music video in a single day from a soloist on the platform.
+Commercially, "Lalisa" peaked at number two on the Billboard Global 200, becoming Lisa's first top-ten hit on the chart.
+In the United States, it topped Billboard World Digital Songs and entered the Billboard Hot 100 at number 84.
+The song reached number one in Malaysia and the top ten in Hungary, India, and Singapore, and figured within the record charts of 18 countries.
 Upon its release, "Lalisa" received criticism for its lyrics and composition; however, Lisa herself was praised for her charisma and quality of performance.

+An accompanying music video was directed by Seo Hyun-seung and simultaneously uploaded to Blackpink's YouTube channel with the single's release.
+The video received 73.6 million views within 24 hours, breaking the record for the most-viewed music video in a single day from a soloist on the platform, and earned two Guinness World Records for the feat.
+To promote "Lalisa", the singer performed on The Tonight Show Starring Jimmy Fallon as well as the South Korean music programs Inkigayo and Show!
+Music Core.
 The song won Best K-Pop at the 2022 MTV Video Music Awards, making Lisa the first K-pop soloist ever to win an MTV Video Music Award.

 Background and release

-Following the release of bandmate Rosé's debut single album R in March 2021, attention towards Lisa surfaced as the next member to debut as a solo artist.
+Following the release of bandmate Rosé's debut single album R in March 2021, attention towards Lisa surfaced as the next member of Blackpink to debut as a solo artist.
 In an article published by The Korea Herald on April 19, a representative from YG Entertainment revealed that Lisa would debut as the third soloist from her group with schedules to be officially announced through a notice later in the year.
 On July 25, Lisa uploaded two images featuring herself in a studio onto her Instagram stories with the caption "What's my name?", hinting at the title of her upcoming release.
 On August 25, YG confirmed that her solo debut single album would be titled Lalisa, after her given name; the agency subsequently unveiled the track-listing for the album, revealing that the single of the same name would serve as the title track.
 The song was released on September 10, 2021, and was made available for digital download and streaming.
-The track was written and produced by long-time Blackpink collaborators Teddy Park and Bekuh Boom, with additional production credits by 24.
+The track was written and produced by long-time Blackpink collaborators Teddy and Bekuh Boom, with additional production credits by 24.